 Q. What makes the two of them so different?

 Both of these power tools were created to serve the same purpose i.e. to provide higher power (torque) which cannot be generated by simple tools.
-Both of these are similar in work which they do but are quite different how they achieve it.
+Both of these are similar in work which they do but are quite different from how they achieve it.
 The electrically powered tools have a motor inside them which when powered either by AC current of batteries generate the required torque.
-On the other hand, air powered tools use compressed air to develop the torque.
+On the other hand, air-powered tools use compressed air to develop torque.